 The Requisitioning Department shall send the requirement including a specification or scope of work and suggested bidders to Procurement.
 Procurement will issue a request for quotation, request for proposal or an invitation to bid depending on the completeness of the specification.
 Results of the request, with copies of quotes or proposals, will be sent to the Department for review.
 Upon selecting a winning bidder the Department shall enter a requisition into Banner, the same as under Pro-01.

 All requests with an estimated cost of $25,000 to $75,000 shall be sent to the Procurement Department.

-Procurement will issue a formal request for invitation to bid or request for proposals, depending on the detail of the specifications and at the discretion of the Assistant VP for Procurement.
+Procurement will issue a formal request for invitation to bid or request for proposals, depending on the detail of the specifications and at the discretion of the Director for Procurement.